Erbond12/timekeeper/README.md

 # timekeeper

 # Dev:
+Note: Due to github pages the folder with the html files has to be called docs.

 Install the requirements_python.txt to have a live server to have check on the cookies (they won't be created if the html runs locally).

 After installation just run: